20-foot Containers: How to Load, Dimensions, Measurements and Capacity

 Select the size of your move to get free quotes

-Preparing for the loading day
+How to prepare for the loading day

-Most of the work takes place on the loading day, however there are a few things you can do in preparation.
+Most of the work takes place on the loading day, however, there are a few things you can do in preparation.

 Ask your friends for help

 Alternatively, some companies will offer you a drop and pack service, where they leave the container with you for a bit longer (ranging from one day to one week).
 This is more expensive, but it makes things less stressful.
-Just make sure you warn your neighbours about the massive sea container that’s going to appear on their road.
+Just make sure you warn your neighbours about the massive sea container that’s going to appear on the road.

 Get a ramp